buhowski/react-typescript/public/text-data/startup/StartupEN.md

 # Presentation

-## Preface
+## Foreword

-I have a huge vision of the entire picture – creating a large corporation that strives to improve the development of areas that need it.
-The pieces of this picture are my various independent projects, which I want to monetize and invest the profits into creating its own technologies, opening doors for everyone who seeks the same, or finding those who will help and open doors for my ideas, or to unite for joint brainstorming.
+I have a huge vision of the entire picture – to create a corporation focused on developing the areas that need it.
+The pieces of this picture are my individual projects, which I want to monetize, investing the profits into my own technologies and opening opportunities for like-minded people.
+Or, to find those who will help bring my ideas to life, or join forces for collaborative work.

-All presentations of individual projects will be available in the navigation, and the logic of creating a complete picture is available below.
+Presentations of all projects are available in the navigation.
+Below is the logic behind building this system.

 [mobile-slider]